 Dietary supplements: Can they also be harmful?

 Antioxidant dietary supplements do not help prevent cancer and other life-threatening conditions.
-Excessive doses of the antioxidants vitamin A, vitamin E and beta-carotene can even increase the risk of dying sooner.
+Excessive doses of the antioxidants vitamin A, vitamin E and can even increase the risk of dying sooner.

-Many people take vitamin C or beta-carotene supplements in the hope of improving their health and preventing illness.
+Many people take vitamin C or supplements in the hope of improving their health and preventing illness.
 These products even claim to help people live longer by protecting them from cardiovascular (heart and circulation) diseases and cancer.

 This assumption is based on the theory of "free radicals."
 These "free radicals" constantly occur in the cells of the body wherever oxygen is used to produce energy.
 They can damage the cells, which is why all of the body's cells have a means of protection from free radicals.